By David Chazin

 Easy and Effective Investing

-Dollar cost averaging is the strategy of investing a fixed amount of money at regular intervals in a stock or mutual fund regardless of market conditions or prices.
+Dollar cost averaging* is the strategy of investing a fixed amount of money at regular intervals regardless of market conditions or prices.
 This steady investing technique enables you to purchase more shares when prices are low and fewer when prices are high.
 Over time, the average price you pay per share generally may be lower than the average share price for the same period.
 The following shows how it works.